tibor19/ve-angular-workshop/Lab-Instructions.md

  # Lab 3

  In this lab we are going to use interpolation binding, one way binding, `*ngIf`, and `*ngForOf` to create a data driven weekly menu.
 (Helpful hint: `*ngForOf` presents several exported variables, such as index, odd, even ...)

+# Lab 4

+In this lab we are going to convert the hard-coded image path into a pipe (Hint look at ng g p)